CyberSource/cybersource-rest-client-java/docs/CustomerApi.md

 <a name="patchCustomer"></a>
 # **patchCustomer**
-> TmsV2CustomersResponse patchCustomer(customerId, patchCustomerRequest, profileId, ifMatch)
+> PatchCustomerRequest patchCustomer(customerId, patchCustomerRequest, profileId, ifMatch)

 Update a Customer